lakshmi-intechcode/jng_instr_folder/Job_Stuff/Resume_Writing.md

 * Implemented a survey process to target At-Risk students using the CRM tool Hobsons Retain.
 * Increased the rate of instructor responses for the survey.
 * Increased retention among freshmen and sophomore students by 20 percent.
+* Decreased the time between distribution of the survey to following up with students.
 ```

 ---